 That is exactly what this bill is trying to achieve.
-The ACCCN, the College of Intensive Care Medicine and Australian and New Zealand Intensive Care Society (ANZICS) have all written this combined letter to me, and they go on, and their concern is that:
+So the ACCCN, the College of Intensive Care Medicine and ANZICS have all written this combined letter to me, and they go on, and their concern is that:

 ... the ICU liaison nurse is not part of the numbers caring for patients in the ICU, and the current bill provides nursing ratios that do not comply with the long-established standards of ACCCN and CICM.